Tuesday, November 11, 2025

 The author experienced some scary moments when she attempted to leave Germany after her second visit to that country.
 She was afraid that she might be detained for her unauthorized trip to Stuttgart or for notes that she has taken about Germany.

-From Germany, she travels to Switzerland, where at first she has feelings of relief, seeing the contrast between Germany and Switzerland.
+From Germany, Doty traveled to Switzerland, where at first she has feelings of relief, seeing the contrast between Germany and Switzerland.
 But after she settles into Switzerland, she sees effects of war in refugees, spies, and limited resources.

 I had seen both sides.
 I had no doubt about the outcome.
 Germany would eventually be beaten.
 Her resources were becoming exhausted.
 But a prolonged struggle might mean bankruptcy, spiritual and physical, for the Allies.
 Was there a way out?

-Doty concludes the book with a story about a letter written by an English pilot to the mother of a German pilot who was killed by the English pilot.
+The book concludes with a poignant story about a letter written by an English pilot to the mother of a German pilot who was killed by the English pilot.

 No comments: